Early years neglect: systematic review

 Neglect has varying definitions across agencies and countries.
-However, evidence clearly shows that neglect of infants and young children has far-reaching consequences1,2.
+However, evidence clearly shows that neglect of infants and young children has far-reaching consequences.
 For the purposes of this review, we have focused on neglect and emotional abuse in children aged 0 – 6 years using the World Health Organization definitions.
-Practitioners often lack confidence in identifying the emotionally neglected / abused infant or toddler and thus there is delay in implementing appropriate interventions3.
+Practitioners often lack confidence in identifying the emotionally neglected / abused infant or toddler and thus there is delay in implementing appropriate interventions.

-This systematic review evaluates the scientific literature on early years neglect in children published up until October 2014 and reflects the findings of eligible studies.
+This systematic review evaluates the scientific literature on early years neglect in children published up until June 2021 and reflects the findings of eligible studies.
 The review aims to answer one clinical question:

 - What are the emotional, behavioural and developmental (EBD) features in the child indicative of any type of neglect / emotional abuse?

 - In infants aged 0-20 months, neglect was associated with avoidant and insecure attachment and passive or withdrawn behaviour.
 There are also signs that neglected children had developmental delays

 - In the 20–30-month age group, children showed less positive social interaction and more internalising behaviours

 - Children aged 3-4 years were delayed in language development, both receptive and expressive

 - The older children, 4-6 years, included in this review had lower self-esteem and displayed reduced executive functioning, cognitive skills and language skills.
 In addition, they had lower levels of social interaction compared to control or abused children, disruptive behaviour, and attachment issues